What is the impact of a failure to disclose an asset or a debt when filing a consent order?

 Want more information?

-Check out the family court fact sheet entitled Duty of Disclosure.
+Check out the Federal Circuit & Family Court fact sheet entitled Duty of Disclosure.

 We also have a helpful article which answers all your questions on your Duty to disclose to your former partner.

-Contact us today to book a reduced rate consultation with our experienced family lawyers and you will receive information about your duty of disclosure, your rights and entitlements & practical advice about the best way to formalise your agreement and what steps you need to take.
+Contact us today to book in a reduced rate initial consultation with one of our experienced Brisbane Family Lawyers and you will receive information about your duty of disclosure, your rights and entitlements as well as practical and strategic advice as to the steps you need to take to achieve the best practical outcome.